-Contents Introduction: The supercharged hybrid shift 3 01: The reality of hybrid working: Better work-life balance but challenges with tech 4 02: Digital experience: Employers aware of importance but yet to make improvements 6 03: Business impact: Significant time and money wasted due to poor digital experience 7 04: Burnout risk: How digital experience affects employee wellbeing 9 05: Digital transformation: Failure to engage employees reduces uptake of new tech 11 Conclusion: Measure, optimize and transform the hybrid experience 12 Introduction: The supercharged hybrid shift
+Contents Introduction: The supercharged hybrid shift 3 01: The reality of hybrid working: Better work-life balance but challenges with tech 4 02: Digital experience: Employers aware of importance but yet to make improvements 6 03: Business impact: Significant time and money wasted due to poor digital experience 7 04: Burnout risk: How digital experience affects employee wellbeing 05: Digital transformation: Failure to engage 9 employees reduces uptake of new tech 11 Conclusion: Measure, optimize and transform the hybrid experience 12 Introduction: The supercharged hybrid shift

-The world of work has undergone its biggest transformation in decades.
-The emergence of the global pandemic saw an almost overnight move to remote working for millions around the world.
-From the initial rush to enable fully remote working, we are now seeing the emergence of the hybrid working model.
-This mix of office and homeworking is becoming the standard; Gartner finds that more than 80% of global business leaders plan to allow hybrid working post-pandemic.1 In addition, the pandemic is estimated to have fast-tracked digital transformation by at least seven years.2 This means employees are having to get used to the new technology that comes with a "work anywhere" culture, and a more digitalized approach to doing business.
-Amid all this change, it's generally been accepted that employees have quickly become expert users of technology like videoconferencing and instant messaging.
-But the true impact of the hybrid shift on employees' experience of work and on their ability to be successful has yet to be fully explored.
+The world of work has undergone its biggest transformation in decades with the move to remote and hybrid working.
+Flexible working models bring an increased pressure on IT teams to deliver exceptional digital employee experiences.
+From the initial rush to enable fully remote working, we are now seeing the hybrid working model becoming the norm in many sectors.
+This mix of office and homeworking is becoming the standard.
+This means employees are having to get used to the new technology that comes with a "work anywhere" culture, and a more digitalized approach to doing business.
+Employees have expectations driven by their use of consumer apps and digital services, so the bar on digital experiences at work has been raised.
+Employees have quickly become expert users of technology like videoconferencing and instant messaging.
+But the true impact of the hybrid shift on employees' experience of work, and on their ability to be successful, has yet to be fully explored.
 Given how much of hybrid working is facilitated by digital technologies, it is critical that employers have a view into digital experience.
 This report addresses the current gap in knowledge.
 It presents the results from an independent survey commissioned by Scalable Software of 2,000 hybrid workers.
 The findings show that substandard experiences are wasting considerable amounts of employees' time, costing businesses money, and impacting wellbeing.
 The report also explores how employees can influence the outcomes of digital projects.
-Finally, the report covers the steps employers must take to understand how their workforce is faring, including the adoption of workforce analytics.
+Finally, the report covers the steps employers must take to understand how their workforce is faring, including the adoption of digital experience analytics.
 In the new reality of hybrid working, the onus is on IT departments to accurately monitor employee experiences and on HR departments to assess the effect on wellbeing.
 Without granular insights into the day-to-day realities for workers, organizations cannot measure the impact of hybrid working on either employees or the organization, nor take steps to optimize the experience.
 Becoming data-driven will be critical.
 1 Gartner, Gartner Survey Reveals 82% of Company Leaders Plan to Allow Employees to Work Remotely Some of the Time, July 14, 2020 2 McKinsey & Company, How COVID-19 has pushed companies over the technology tipping point, October 5, 2020 3 The reality of hybrid working: